Interior Hot Springs

 bulletDeveloped Resorts

 Most people just drive to one of the other hot springs.
 DO NOT CALL THE MOTEL OR THE WEBMASTER FOR INFORMATION ON ANY OF THESE - THIS IS ALL WE HAVE!
-We particularly do not offer any information on the one closest to Fairbanks, which caters to Japanese tourists to the point of allegedly offering poor service to others.
+We particularly do not offer any information on the one closest to Fairbanks.

 2. The second closest is Circle Hot Springs, approximately 140 miles down the Steese Highway.
 It has an Olympic-size outdoor swimming pool.
 A rambling lodge built in 1930 of materials barged up the Yukon River offers the additional attraction (?) of a female ghost who is said to frequent the upstairs rooms.